-Many meeting planners ask for a motivational speaker video before hiring a professional speaker to speak the their convention.
+Most meeting planners ask for a motivational speaker video before hiring a keynote speaker.

 My biggest pet peeve with a motivational speaker video is all the music, flash, testimonials, tv interviews that can be padded into the video.
-We preview a video to see the speaker speak, to see if the style, substance and content are relevant to the group.
+We preview a video to watch the speaker speak, to see if the style, substance, and content are relevant to the group.
 If half of the video is testimonial and photos, the video is a waste of time.

 Many speakers call themselves the best motivational speaker ever and yet their video is awful.

-Your choice of guest speakers can set the stage for the whole convention and if they fail, it can have a bad impact on the entire event.
+Your choice of guest speakers can set the stage for the whole convention, and if they fail, it can have an adverse impact on the entire event.